sander/hierarchical-deterministic-keys/draft-dijkhuis-cfrg-hdkeys.md

 This design is based on ideas introduced to the EU Digital Identity domain by Peter Lee Altmann.

-Helpful feedback came from Emil Lundberg and Remco Schaar.
+Helpful feedback came from Emil Lundberg, John Bradley and Remco Schaar.